-Along an entrenched front line in the Donbas, Ukrainian troops remain engaged in daily combat against a combined force of Russian regulars, pro-Russian separatists, and foreign mercenaries.
+Along an entrenched front line in the Donbas, after five and a half years, Ukrainian troops remain engaged in daily combat against a combined force of Russian regulars, pro-Russian separatists, and foreign mercenaries.
 Despite a February 2015 cease-fire, the war is ongoing and has killed more than 13,000 Ukrainians.

 To break the deadlock, Zelenskyy recently approved the so-called Steinmeier Formula—a controversial measure to hold elections in the two separatist territories in the eastern warzone.